 Kanchenjunga Trek is the five treasure houses of snow.
 It is also the third highest mountain in the world standing as less explored and the least known.
 The Kanchenjunga base camp Circuit Trekking is making for the adventurers looking, people.
 As a result, For real challenges in the less-traveled region located in Eastern Nepal the border of Nepal and Sikkim.
 In Kanchenjunga trek, you will pass through the majestic Himalayas and waterfalls, thickets of rhododendron as well as the highland forests.
 Also, you can enjoy the hospitality of different ethnic groups, and encounter various highland flora and fauna.
 This Kanchenjunga region, the thrilling place of Nepal.
 It is the gift of the Earth full of alpine grasslands, rocky outcrops.
 With dense temperate, sub-tropical forests, and low river valley.

 A long way, Kanchenjunga trek trail commences from Kathmandu and the nearest road and airports are also long from the mountains.
-Our long trek starts from the intensively cultivated hillsides of the Nepal Midlands, which is populated by the Rai and Limbu tribes, towards the peaks of Jannu and Khabru and the high wall of Kumbakarna, Kanchenjunga, and Rathong, passing on the way through some of the most beautiful high mountain scenery.
+Our long trek starts from the intensively cultivated hillsides of the Nepal Midlands.
+There live the Rai and Limbu, tribes.
+Towards the peaks of Jannu and Khabru and the high wall of Kumbakarna.
+Kanchenjunga, and Rathong, passing on the way through some of the most beautiful high mountain scenery.

-The restricted area Kanchenjunga region trekking offers the trekkers the chance to explore the virgin upland wilderness, which provides the most beautiful and contrasting variety of scenery.
-With the variation of their rituals and traditions, the people of the region are co-operative and friendly as well as their lifestyle is also simple as they are not affected by modernity.
+The restricted area Kanchenjunga region trekking also offers the trekkers the chance to explore the virgin upland wilderness, which provides the most beautiful and contrasting variety of scenery.
+With the variation of their rituals and traditions.
+The people of the region are co-operative and friendly.
+As well as their lifestyle is also simple as they are not touched by modernity.

 Following the trekking route, blue sheep are mostly found here, and it is also believed that the abominable snowman ‘YETI’ exists in the region.
 With all the features, Kanchenjunga trekking has been the most popular trekking among the foreigners and one of the most demanded trekking package.
 If you ever wanted to test your mettle, wild Kanchenjunga is the place to begin.
 The rest will be history.

 Duration: 28 Days